dmitrykoro/fl-execution-framework/README.md

   - `rfa`: RFA (Robust Federated Averaging) aggregation strategy.
 Provides Byzantine fault tolerance through weighted median-based aggregation.
   - `trimmed_mean`: Trimmed-Mean aggregation strategy.
 Aggregates updates by removing a fixed fraction of the largest and smallest values for each parameter dimension before averaging.
 Robust against outliers and certain types of attacks.
   - `bulyan`: Bulyan aggregation strategy.
 Uses Multi-Krum as the first step of filtering and Trimmed-Mean as the second step to ensure robustness.
+  - `strict_mode`: ensures that Flower trains and aggregates all available clients at every round.

 - **`remove_clients`**: attempt to remove malicious clients using strategy-specific mechanisms.